Snowflake Inc.: Products

 Snowflake develops and sells a cloud-based data platform known as the Data Cloud.
 The platform allows organizations to unify data warehousing, data lakes, data engineering, and data sharing into a single service.
 Snowflake runs on public cloud infrastructure such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP), and separates compute from storage for scalable, on-demand analytics.

 In 2020, Snowflake introduced Snowpark, a developer framework that enables writing data pipelines and business logic using Java, Scala, and Python directly within Snowflake.
 In 2021, Snowflake launched Unistore, a hybrid workload that combines transactional and analytical operations within the same platform, enabling real-time applications to be built directly on Snowflake.
 In 2023, the company introduced the Native App Framework, which allows developers to build, distribute, and monetize applications that run securely within a customer’s Snowflake account.
 Snowflake also provides services including Snowpipe for continuous data ingestion and the Snowflake Marketplace, where organizations can access and share live, query-ready datasets.

 In 2024, Snowflake launched Cortex, a set of generative AI services embedded into the platform.
 Cortex includes access to large language models, vector search, and model deployment capabilities, allowing users to build AI-powered applications using SQL or Python.
+Recently, it has introduced Snowflake Intelligence.
+In June 2025, Snowflake introduced Snowflake Openflow, a managed data integration service built on Apache NiFi that enable organizations to ingest and move structured and unstructured data between enterprise applications, databases, streaming platform, and the Snowflake AI Data Cloud.
+The service supports both Snowflake-managed and bring-your-own-cloud (BYOC) deployments and provides enterprise governance, observability, and security features.

 Snowflake supports workloads such as machine learning, streaming analytics, business intelligence, and unstructured data processing, with integrations for tools like Tableau, Power BI, and Sigma Computing.
+In July 2026, Snowflake introduced Snowflake Intelligence, an enterprise AI assistant that enables users to query structured and unstructured organizational data using natural language.
+The service incorporates agentic AI capabilities with governance, security, and Model Context Protocol (MCP) support, allowing organizations to securely connect AI agents to enterprise data and applications.

+Acquisitions

+In October 2022, the company acquired a 5% stake in advanced TV advertising firm OpenAP.
+In May 2023, Snowflake agreed to acquire privacy-focused search startup, Neeva, for $185 million.
+In June 2025, Snowflake announced its acquisition of Crunchy Data, a provider of cloud-based PostgreSQL services and distributor of certified Postgres, for approximately $250 million.
+Later that year, Snowflake relocated its headquarters back to California, in Menlo Park.
+In January 2026, Snowflake announced an agreement to acquire Observe, an AI-powered observability company.